 The heritage of the Inner Forth reflects the history and changing times of the landscape and its people.
 Spending time at, and interacting with heritage sites, helps to form a sense of place and connection for local communities.
-The families taking part in this activity will be given the opportunity to interact with heritage in new and positive ways.
+The families taking part in this activity were given the opportunity to interact with heritage in new and positive ways.

 Deep connection to heritage is important to Inner Forth Futures, as a partnership, because it is the people of the Inner Forth who will determine the future of the area’s heritage.
 Establishing a more positive connection to built and natural heritage will lead to local people placing a higher value on heritage, resulting in a more sustainable 'stewardship' of the area, where people are motivated to improve and protect heritage for future generations.